oracle/tribuo/README.md

 Tutorial notebooks, including examples of Classification, Clustering, Regression, Anomaly Detection, TensorFlow, document classification, columnar data loading, working with externally trained models, and the configuration system, can be found in the [tutorials](tutorials).
-These use the [IJava](https://github.com/SpencerPark/IJava) Jupyter notebook kernel, and work with Java 10+.
+These use the [IJava](https://github.com/SpencerPark/IJava) Jupyter notebook kernel, and work with Java 10+, except the reproducibility tutotiral which requires Java 17.
 To convert the tutorials' code back to Java 8, in most cases simply replace the `var` keyword with the appropriate types.

 ## Algorithms